 EC2 Instances and Azure virtual machines

 Although AWS instance types and Azure virtual machine sizes breakdown in a similar way, there are differences in the RAM, CPU, and storage capabilities.

-Unlike AWS' hourly billing, Azure on-demand VMs are billed by the minute.
+Unlike AWS' per second billing, Azure on-demand VMs are billed by the minute.

 EBS and Azure Storage for VM disks